 If any item is not provided, a justification for its omission must be provided.

 Sponsors of a significant risk device investigation must submit three copies of a signed "Application for Investigational Device Exemption."
 That is, the cover page of your application should identify the submission as an application for investigational device exemption and the page should be signed by the sponsor.
 There are no IDE application forms.
-Mail the cover page and accompanying materials to the following address:
+For most devices, mail the cover page and accompanying materials, including a valid eCopy, to the following address:

 Food and Drug Administration